adityasolanki205/Face-Recognition-in-a-Video/README.md

     4. Goto filename variable and provide the path to your photo.
 Atlast run the complete code.
 It will save a photo by the name 'Highlighted.jpg'

 ## How to use?
-To run the complete code follow the process below:
+To run the complete code, follow the process below:

     1. Create Data Folder.